danielvtan/vimdo/readme.md

 - [x] git: log successful commit on c shortcut
 - [x] git: set p as shortcut to push code in current branch
 - [x] git: set r to reset back to previous commit
+- [x] git: set r will also restore all staged files
 - [ ] display markdown title as project name
 - [ ] display filename as file name
 - [ ] if there is no file ask to create file